Perfect Fantasy Football Draft Strategy (2022)

 Round 13 Target

-- Albert Okwuegbunam: Albert Okwuegbunam resides in a crowded receiving depth chart with Courtland Sutton, Jerry Jeudy, and Tim Patrick all possibly above him in the target line.
+- Albert Okwuegbunam: Albert Okwuegbunam resides in a crowded receiving depth chart that was unfortunately lightened by the injury to Tim Patrick.
 Okwuegbunam is a player to push your chips to the middle with if we’re betting on talent winning out, especially late in drafts.
 Over the last two years, he has ranked sixth and fifth in yards per route run and seventh and fourth in YAC per reception (minimum 15 targets).
 Talent plus massive touchdown upside in an improved offense make Okwuegbunam a priority late-round tight end target.

 - Rachaad White: While Ke’Shawn Vaughn hype memories remain, Rachaad White is an entirely different beast that resides in one of the league’s best offenses.
 If Leonard Fournette succumbs to injury or the Slimfast shakes don’t do the trick, White could be a league-winning pick in 2022.
 White finished his career at Arizona State with a 98th percentile target share and 88th percentile dominator.
 He was ninth in yards per route run, and the third-highest PFF graded receiving back in 2021 (minimum 20 targets).
 With the size and soft hands to handle a three-down workload, it is easy to envision a sky-high ceiling in his range of outcomes.

 - Jameson Williams: Jameson Williams is the perfect dart to throw as a premeditated stretch run difference-maker.
 Williams’ health is still in the air as he could start the year on the PUP.
 He could be the explosive element for the Lions’ passing attack and your fantasy squad when he can get on the field.
 In his final collegiate season as the Alabama alpha, he was 13th in yards per route run (minimum 50 targets).